Old Testament theology: Approaches

 Some theologians base their theology solely on observation of the presentation of God found in the sacred documents, a descriptive approach.
 Others try to establish the message of the text as a normative guide for the Christian church today, a prescriptive approach.

 Typology is an approach to biblical interpretation in which an element within the Old Testament is perceived to suggest one found within the New Testament.
 The first is seen as the type and the completion is recognized as what Bernard Ramm described as the antitype.
 The type or antitype can be an event, person, or event; however, often the type is related to the messiah and often connected to the idea of salvation.
-"The use of Biblical typology enjoyed greater popularity in previous centuries, although even now it is by no means ignored as a hermeneutic" (Ramm, 1970, pp. 223).
+"The use of Biblical typology enjoyed greater popularity in previous centuries, although even now it is by no means ignored as a hermeneutic".

 John Goldingay's evangelical approach to OTT exhibits an interesting concept and has opened up new ways in which to examine the Old Testament and its relationship to Israel and the New Testament.
 This approach does not attempt to read Jesus into the OT through typology or any other artificial techniques.
 It does observe that the God of the OT exhibits grace persistently, undeterred by the lack of human obedience or response.

 This evangelical approach insists that Jesus operated in the same way as the God who sent Abraham to a new land strictly out of love for him and the people he would guide into the Promised Land.
-Goldingay stated “The structure of Old Testament faith is itself that structure of the gospel - or rather, the structure of the gospel is the structure of Old Testament faith” (Goldingay, Approaches to Old Testament Interpretation, p.
-100).
+Goldingay stated "The structure of Old Testament faith is itself that structure of the gospel - or rather, the structure of the gospel is the structure of Old Testament faith".
 It is the pattern of love in the Old Testament story which fuels the fire that continues in the Gospels.
 In order to have a true relational (covenant) connection there needs to be a true love relationship.
 A theological approach which depends entirely on historical facticity ignores the fact that the emphasis of the OT is on this relationship.
 Events occur and are remembered precisely because they depict elements of the relationship.

 Whatever approach is used, interpreters must describe as well as possible what their methodologies and presuppositions are for carrying out their work.
 Then careful textual, linguistic, literary, historical, semantic, and philosophical exegesis must establish the basic foundational themes and aspects of any OT theology.
 Currently, a multifaceted and interdisciplinary approach is being developed.
 Anthropology, sociology, psychology, poetics, and linguistics offer helpful insights to mine the riches of these ancient revelation documents.
 Paul D. Hanson observed, "the rich diversity of traditions found in the Old Testament does not yield a chaotic theological picture, but one that is both dynamic and unified.
 The reason is that this approach goes beyond analysis of individual periods or traditions to grasp the overall development of biblical theology, by paying attention to all levels of tradition and all periods."